A different way to practice physical therapy.

 Your treatment is personal.
 Marty and Katie have helped hundreds of people come back from injuries and resume a normal active lifestyle.
 They don’t use aides or assistants, instead you work one-on-one with expert physical therapists.
 They evaluate you as a whole person and custom design your rehab program to include treatments specific to your injury, no matter how complex, and set you your personal goals.
 Both trained at CU Medical School, our therapists continue to build their healing skills through ongoing, intensive study of the most current techniques.
-Both Katie and Marty are certified in Graston Technique and Marty is certified with SFMA.
-You will get results from their combined 25 years of healing experience.
+Katie is certified in Graston Technique and Marty is certified with SFMA as well as spinal manipulations.
+You will get results from their combined 50 years of healing experience.

 Marty at 303-903-8174 or email@example.com